MohanDulam/Samtec-Connector/README.md

-It is used to create a Semtec Connector 3D model and drawing files base on the required pin count (like below image)
+It is used to create a Samtec Connector 3D model and drawing files base on the required pin count (like below image)

 <img width="431" alt="image" src="https://github.com/MohanDulam/Semtec-Connector/assets/111222356/29e45d38-f2df-47aa-b027-254fce6460a0">